haraka/Haraka/docs/plugins/queue/smtp_forward.md

-queue/smtp\_forward
+# queue/smtp\_forward
 ==================

 This plugin delivers to another mail server.
 This is a common setup when you want to have a mail server with a solid pedigree of outbound delivery to other hosts, and inbound delivery to users.

 In comparison to `queue/smtp_proxy`, this plugin waits until queue time to attempt the ongoing connection.
 This can be a benefit in reducing connections to your inbound mail server when you have content filtering (such as spamassassin) enabled.
 A possible downside is that it also delays recipient validation that the ongoing mail server may provide until queue time.

-Configuration
+## Configuration
 -------------

-* smtp\_forward.ini

-  Configuration is stored in this file in the following keys:
+Configuration is stored in smtp\_forward.ini in the following keys:

   * enable\_outbound=[true]

     SMTP forward outbound messages (set to false to enable Haraka's separate Outbound mail routing (MX based delivery)).

   * host=HOST